vladigleba/vladigleba.github.io/posts/basics/prayer.md

 > Pray *without ceasing*.
 {% ct '1 Thessalonians 5:17' %}

+> Now she that is a widow indeed, and desolate, trusteth in God, and *continueth in supplications and prayers night and day*.
+But she that liveth in pleasure is dead while she liveth.
+{% ct '1 Timothy 5:5, 6' %}

-Praying for others often involves praying for a change of heart, and this usually takes time.
-God honors everyone's free will, but He also honors the prayers of others, so even if a person resists Him initially, there is hope, as long as those praying are willing to persevere and be patient.
+Praying for others often involves asking God for a change of heart, and this usually takes time.
+God honors everyone's free will, but He also honors the prayers of others, so even if a person resists Him initially, there is still hope, as long as those praying are willing to persevere and be patient.
 It may take years&mdash;or even decades&mdash;for a change of heart to take place, but that is nothing compared with eternity.

 All good things take time and effort, and prayer is no different.
-Rushed prayers lack power because they don't mean much to us, but prayers that produce results take time and effort.
-It would be wise for us to preface every important decision or action in our life with much prayer.
-Jesus would sometimes pray all night, such as before ordaining the twelve apostles {% rf 'Luke 6:12, 13' %}.
+Rushed prayers often lack power because they don't mean much to us, but prayers that produce results take time and effort.
+It would be wise for us to preface every important decision or action in our lives with much prayer.
+Jesus Himself sometimes prayed all night, such as before ordaining the twelve apostles {% rf 'Luke 6:12, 13' %}.
 As our prayer life develops, spending time communing with our Father becomes a delight, no matter how long it takes.

-## What is the first component of an effective prayer?
+## What is the first step to an effective prayer?

 > *Ask*, and it shall be given you; seek, and ye shall find; knock, and it shall be opened unto you.
 For *every one that asketh receiveth*; and he that seeketh findeth; and to him that knocketh it shall be opened.
 {% ct 'Matthew 7:7, 8' %}

-This might seem obvious, but simply bringing our request to God, asking Him to be involved in resolving it is the first part of an effective prayer.
-God is a Gentleman {% rf 'Revelation 3:20' %}: He will not be involved where He is not desired or welcomed.
+This might seem obvious, but simply bringing our request to God&mdash;asking Him to be involved in resolving it&mdash;is the first step toward effective prayer.
+God is a Gentleman {% rf 'Revelation 3:20' %}; He will not involve Himself where He is not desired or welcomed.
 He respects our free will too much to force His way into our lives without our permission.
 By the way, the best things to ask for are those that are in harmony with His will as revealed in His Word.
-If we can find a verse in the Bible showing that our request is in accordance with His will, we can have confidence we are on the right track.
+If we can find a verse in the Bible showing that our request aligns with His will, we can have confidence that we are on the right track.

-## What is the second component?
+## What is the second step?

 > And Jesus answering saith unto them, *Have faith in God*.
 For verily I say unto you, That whosoever shall say unto this mountain, Be thou removed, and be thou cast into the sea; and *shall not doubt in his heart, but shall believe* that those things which he saith shall come to pass; he shall have whatsoever he saith.
 Therefore I say unto you, What things soever ye desire, when ye pray, *believe that ye receive them, and ye shall have them*.
 {% ct 'Mark 11:22-24' %}

 Faith is the hand that reaches out to God, taking Him at His word.
-One of the ways, among many, that God is different from us is His word has creative power to accomplish what He pleases {% rf 'Isaiah 55:11' %}.
-When we speak, our words have no power to create something out of thin air.
-But when God speaks, things happen {% rf 'Genesis 1:3' %}; if He has promised something, we can count on Him to keep that promise {% rf 'Numbers 23:19' %}&mdash;and there is a promise in the Bible for all of our needs.
+One of the many ways God is different from us is that His word has creative power to accomplish what He pleases {% rf 'Isaiah 55:11' %}.
+When we speak, our words have no power to create something out of nothing, but when God speaks, things happen {% rf 'Genesis 1:3' %}; if He has promised something, we can count on Him to keep that promise {% rf 'Numbers 23:19' %}&mdash;and there is a promise in the Bible for all of our needs.

 But what if our faith is weak?
 The Bible tells us that:
 1. God has given every person a measure of faith {% rf 'Romans 12:3' %}.
 1. We can ask Him to increase our faith {% rf 'Mark 9:24' %}, and He will likely give us opportunities to exercise it.
 1. Faith comes by hearing, and hearing by the Word of God {% rf 'Romans 10:17' %}.
-In other words, we grow in faith as we get to know Him more through the study of His word and prayer.
+In other words, we grow in faith as we get to know Him more through the study of His Word and through prayer.

 So why is faith so important to God?
 Well, it's the foundation of our relationship with Him.
 There is nothing more pleasing to a father than a child coming to him in confidence, full of trust in his love and power.
-Our heavenly Father delights when we come to Him in prayer, trusting that He will hear and answer our request in His time and way.
+Our heavenly Father delights when we come to Him in prayer, trusting that He will hear and answer our requests in His time and way.
 (For a more detailed study on faith, see [“Walking in Faith”](../gospel/faith.md).)

 ## What is the third component?